Yancey2023/CHelper-Core/README.md

 # CHelper

-I want to make a command helper for Minecraft Bedrock Edition , so here is CHelper, which means Command Helper.
+I want to make a command helper for Minecraft Bedrock Edition, so here is CHelper, which means Command Helper.

 ## Clone Project